How Can I Teach My Dog to Come When Called?

 - How to teach a new puppy to come,

-- How to teach your dog to come on command,
+- How to teach a dog to come on command,

 - How to teach a reliable recall for your dog that works every time, or